gasparian/telemetry-monitor/README.md

 ### Controls
  - `Choose file` - is for file uploading;
  - `reset/play/stop` buttons are for animation of the finished ride (when the socket is closed);
- - `Socket` button opens and closes web-socket connetction with the embedded server;
+ - `Socket` button opens and closes web-socket connetction with the embedded server (see server address input in the middle);
- - Input fields needs to send commands via web-socket connection;
- - Text area on the right is for server logs;
  - `Download` - is for downloading parsed data to the local machine;
+ - `Upload` - to upload a `*.yaml` config file to the server;
+ - use slider to choose a batch size for visualization;

 ### To do:
+ - refactor globs and constants (!);
  - add ts compilation inside a docker;
  - migrate to the typescript;